In the Budget 2020 report, the government introduced three new fiscal rules:

 Ongoing developments in public sector finance statistics

 This subsection presents information on our current continuous improvement projects and methodological decisions that are planned but not yet included in the public sector finances.
-Because of recent events and the demands of incorporating the impact of the Coronavirus pandemic in the public sector finances, some of these investigations have been deprioritised.

 Thomas Cook Group plc

 On 23 September 2019, winding up orders were made against Thomas Cook Group plc and associated companies.
 The court appointed the Official Receiver as the liquidator.
 We will announce the implications of this decision on the public finances in due course.

 On 15 January 2020, the government provided an update on Flybe and outlined an upcoming review of regional connectivity.
 As part of this work and ahead of the March Budget, HM Treasury will also be reviewing Air Passenger Duty (APD).
 We will announce the implications of this decision on the public finances in due course.

 On 29 January 2020, the government announced that from 1 March 2020, the Northern Rail franchise will be taken into public ownership.
 We will announce the implications of this decision on the public finances in due course.